 d) the USIM is removed.

 If the UE receives the 5GSM cause value is #33 "requested service option not subscribed" upon sending PDU SESSION ESTABLISHMENT REQUEST to establish an MA PDU session, the UE shall ignore the Back-off timer value IE and Re-attempt indicator IE provided by the network, if any.
+The UE shall evaluate:

+a) other descriptors within the same URSP rule, if available; or

-The UE may send PDU SESSION ESTABLISHMENT REQUEST after evaluating other URSP rules if available as specified in 3GPP TS 24.526 [19].
+b) otherwise, due to other URSP rules, if available,

+as specified in subclause 4.2.2.2 in 3GPP TS 24.526 [19],

+to send a new PDU SESSION ESTABLISHMENT REQUEST.

 Upon receipt of an indication from 5GMM sublayer that the 5GSM message was not forwarded because the DNN is not supported or not subscribed in a slice along with a PDU SESSION ESTABLISHMENT REQUEST message with the PDU session ID IE set to the PDU session ID of the PDU session, the UE: